turswiming/turswiming/README.md

 graduate from South China Univ of Tech, worked as research assistant in HKU, now study at PolyU
 Kigurumi lover! anime fun!
 Night owl!
-- 🔭 I’m currently working on LLM and it`s undering on space syntax
+- 🔭 I’m currently working on text 2 sql and explainable AI
-- 🌱 I’m currently learning computational lingustics
+- 🌱 I’m currently learning CNN
 - 👯 I’m looking to collaborate on researchers who have interest in CV, CG, GNN and LLM
 - 🤔 I’m looking for help with GNN/LLM
 - 💬 Please feel free to ask me about CG, .Net framework and so on